MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-management-template.md

 Once the site has been provisioned and you are ready to customize.
 If other people from your organization will be making site customizations, make sure you [share the site](https://support.microsoft.com/office/share-a-site-958771a8-d041-4eb8-b51c-afea2eae3658?ui=en-us&rs=en-us&ad=us#:~:text=Share%20a%20Site%20in%20SharePoint%201%20Communication%20sites.,external%20users%22%20to%20share%20the%20...%20See%20More.) add them as site owners and site members to ensure they have access and the right permissions to make edits to site content, theme, navigation, [settings](https://support.microsoft.com/office/change-a-site-s-title-description-logo-and-site-information-settings-8376034d-d0c7-446e-9178-6ab51c58df42), and permissions.

-## Step 2: Customize the workplace transformation site
+## Step 2: Customize the Workplace transformation site
 Customize the workplace transformation site to fit the needs of your organization’s change management project.
 Customize the theme, logo, navigation, web parts, and pre-populated content.

 > [!NOTE]
-> -	You need site member (or higher) permissions to the Workplace transformation site template in order to make customizations.
+> You need site member (or higher) permissions to the Workplace transformation site template in order to make customizations.

 ### Sign in